An Experimental Evaluation of an AI-Powered Interactive Learning Platform: Experimental Study

 \subsection{Research Hypotheses}

-We present the following research hypotheses: \begin{itemize} \item [\textbf{H1}] We hypothesize that participants will perform better on both an immediate and long-term recall assessment in the \textit{Learn Your Way} condition compared to the \textit{Digital Reader} condition, drawing on prior research demonstrating that transforming static content into different modalities can have a positive effect on learning outcomes \cite{AINSWORTH1999, do2025}. \item [\textbf{H2}] Consistent with research that demonstrates that students experience enjoyment from AI-generated tools \cite{Abdaljaleel2024, Do2022, do2025, Leong2024}, we hypothesize that participants in the \textit{Learn Your Way} condition will report more positive learning experiences compared to those in the \textit{Digital Reader} condition. \end{itemize}
+We present the following research hypotheses: \begin{itemize} \item [\textbf{H1}] We hypothesize that participants will perform better on both an immediate and long-term recall assessment in the \textit{Learn Your Way} condition compared to the \textit{Textbook} condition, drawing on prior research demonstrating that transforming static content into different modalities and self-directed learning can have a positive effect on learning outcomes \citep{AINSWORTH1999, do2025, Deci2000}. \item [\textbf{H2}] Consistent with research that demonstrates that students experience enjoyment from AI-generated tools \citep{Abdaljaleel2024, Do2022, do2025, Leong2024}, we hypothesize that participants in the \textit{Learn Your Way} condition will report more positive learning experiences compared to those in the \textit{Textbook} condition. \end{itemize}